Every child has their own way of reacting to the world around them. It’ll be largely due to their emotional levels and personality.

 For example, some children when first walking barefoot on sand may immediately start crying.
 Others while weirded out may continue wiggling their toes in this strange stuff.
 Some may even venture to give it a taste.

-However, as parents we can help determine whether a child will cry when faced with the slightest obstacle or boo boo -VS- a child who’ll shrug off a fall or persevere a bit more before getting frustrated.
+However, we, as parents, can help determine whether a child will cry when faced with the slightest obstacle or boo boo.
+Versus a child who’ll shrug off a fall or persevere a bit more before getting frustrated.

 You are your child’s role model.
 And younger children are looking for new and effective ways to express their feelings.